HewlettPackard/hpe-sd-cloud/kubernetes/docs/elastalert/README.md

 ## Deployment of the alert system
-In order to activate the SD alerts with ELK you have to follow these steps:
+In order to activate the SD alerts with EFK you have to follow these steps:

 - Deploy your personalized configmap-alertmanager.yaml file in Kubernetes, using the following command to deploy it: